 Is Lighting Important For Bearded Dragons?

-Getting the lighting right in your vivarium is extremely important for a number of reasons;
+The topic of bearded dragon heating and lighting is quite daunting when you first start researching the best for your bearded dragon.
+Getting the heating and lighting right in their vivarium is extremely important for a number of reasons;

 - Correct amounts of UVB (Ultraviolet B light) is important to prevent Metabolic Bone Disease.
 D3 supplements are shown through scientific studies to NOT prevent MBD – UVB is the only prevention for it.